 Are Humpback Whales dangerous?

-The main actions we see from Humpbacks which are scientifically deduced to be defensive is the tail slapping or lobbing.
-Slapping is where the whale is stationary and raises its tail stock and flukes out of the water then forces the tail down back onto the water like a slap.
-This makes a loud noise above the surface and emits plenty of vibration below.
-Tail lobbing is where the Humpback stays stationary in the water column but opens it pectoral flippers wide, arches its back and throws the tail sky ward or on a diagonal like a side swipe through the air.
-Not only does this make a loud noise but can move a fair bit of water too.
-Predators would want to steer clear.
+From many years of close observation, the main recurring actions of a humpback trying to defend itself are tail slapping or lobbing.
+Tail slapping is where the whale is stationary, raises its tailstock and flukes out of the water, then forces the tail down back onto the water – much like a slap.
+This makes a resonating thump above the water’s surface and emits plenty of vibration below.
+Tail lobbing, on the other hand, is where the humpback is also stationary in the water column, but opens its pectoral flippers wide, arches its back, and throws the tail skyward or on a diagonal.
+Predators (and you!) don’t want to be too close when it makes that big a splash!

-One more fun fact about Humpbacks is that they may appear to be the opposite to aerodynamic with their long dense flippers and lumpy bumpy tubercle laden skin but these features actually make them glide through the water!
-A tubercle is the orange-sized bumps on the whales rostrum (head & snout area) and their pectoral flippers.
+Humpback whales may appear to be the opposite of aerodynamic, what with their long, dense flippers and lumpy tubercle-laden skin.
+But we’ll have you know that these features are actually what helps them glide through the water!
+A tubercle is one of the orange-sized bumps on the whale’s rostrum (head and snout area) and their pectoral flippers.
 Each tubercle contains a single hair with highly sensitive receptors or nerve endings!
-The spacing and amount of tubercles is what makes the whale glide with ease.
-Creating a slip stream which uses minimal energy!
-Cool, right!
-I guess when you are THAT big you need features to make your annual 11,000km migration slightly easier!
+The amount of tubercles and spacing between each one creates a slipstream that helps their massive bodies glide with ease!
+Built at such an incredible scale, these large whales are designed to travel an 11,000km migration each year!